 How to sign your deed correctly & some handy samples for your use

-In this article we include useful information to help you confirm you are signing your deed correctly.
+Below is some useful information to help you sign your deed correctly.

-Because this article contains legal information and not legal advice, if you are unsure of anything, be sure to get legal advice.
+Because this article contains legal information and not legal advice, if you are unsure of anything in this article for your particular situation, be sure to get legal advice.